-The Academic and Emerging Technologies team is made up of experienced and educated individuals who provide services to the campus and implement innovative technical solutions which transform learning.
-In short, we're a bunch of high-functioning oddballs, trying to keep up with a rapidly growing campus and rapidly changing technology while doing our best to keep our wits about us and help folks out.
+The Academic and Emerging Technologies team comprises experienced and educated individuals who provide services to the campus and implement innovative technical solutions that transform learning.
+In short, we're a bunch of high-functioning oddballs trying to keep up with a rapidly growing campus and rapidly changing technology while doing our best to keep our wits about us and help folks out.

-Rachel has been working for the UC system since 2002 in a variety of technology related jobs.
-She is a woman of many interests and talents, which is evidenced the variety of jobs she had held prior to 2002: K-12 teacher, baker, animal handler, and sous chef.
-Rachel received a B.S. in Animal Science and B.A. in Japanese from UC Davis because she couldn’t decide on a single subject and they wouldn’t let her triple major.
-She is currently working on a M.S. in Instructional Technology and Design.
-Rachel oversees such things as CatCourses, TEAL labs, computer labs, learning technologies like Portfolium, and dabbles in anything sitting at the intersection of technology and teaching/learning.
+Rachel has been working for the UC system since 2002 in various technology-related jobs.
+She is a woman of many interests and talents, evidenced by the variety of jobs she had held before 2002: K-12 teacher, baker, animal handler, and sous chef.
+Rachel received a B.S. in Animal Science and B.A. in Japanese from UC Davis because she couldn’t decide on a single subject, and they wouldn’t let her triple major.
+She is currently working on an M.S. in Instructional Technology and Design.
+Rachel oversees such things as CatCourses, TEAL labs, computer labs, and learning technologies like Portfolium and dabbles in anything sitting at the intersection of technology and teaching/learning.

 You can bribe Rachel with Japanese food, tea, Disneyland trips, Zelda games, and any manner of hiking excursions.
 People really seem to like her purple hair, and the attention it garners makes it hard to be a practicing introvert.